Up to 60% off sofas & mattresses — limited‑time deals.

 Does the low, deep seat work for long upright laptop sessions?

-It can, but it’s better for semi-reclined laptop use than perfectly upright work.
-I was most comfortable when I added lumbar support and took short posture breaks.
+It can, but it is better for semi-reclined laptop use than perfectly upright work.
+In our testing, it was most comfortable with added lumbar support and short posture breaks.

 Is it comfortable for taller people?

 Yes.
-The depth gave our taller testers room to stretch out or tuck legs up without feeling like they were balancing on the edge.
+The depth gave our taller testers enough room to stretch out or tuck their legs up without feeling like they were sitting on the edge.

 Does it run warm?

 It can.
-Over multi-hour sessions, the thicker cushions held heat more than a firmer, shallower sofa.
+During multi-hour sessions, the thicker cushions held more heat than a firmer, shallower sofa.
 Lightweight throws and small position changes helped.

 What’s the simplest way to keep it looking good?

-Stay consistent: vacuum regularly, rotate cushions, avoid direct sun, and blot spills immediately.
-For deeper cleaning, professional upholstery cleaning is the safer route.
+Stay consistent: vacuum regularly, rotate cushions, avoid direct sun, and blot spills right away.
+For deeper cleaning, professional upholstery service is the safer option.

 Previous post